 Thanks to modern agricultural technologies, food processing, world-wide logistic supply chains, and supermarkets, humans have access to fructose-stuffed foods, fruits, and drinks all year round.

 For many, that means a fat switch permanently stuck in the ‘on’ position.
-The result is an epidemic of people with fatty liver disease, high uric acid levels, high triglycerides, insulin resistance, and weight gain.
+The result is an epidemic of people with fatty liver disease, high uric acid levels, high triglycerides, low HDL, insulin resistance, and weight gain.

 Even more alarming is the increasing number of children with fatty livers.

 Well-meaning parents ‘treat’ their young ones to fruit juices, colas, sports drinks, cordials, squashes, and flavoured milk drinks, more or less on demand.

-All that fructose causes so many youngsters to develop fatty liver, sets them on the road to debilitating diseases, and they’re expected to be the first generation to live shorter lives than their parents.
+All that fructose causes many youngsters to develop fatty liver, setting them on the road to debilitating diseases and contributing to the expectation they’ll be the first generation to live shorter lives than their parents.

 The nucleus accumbens is where humans experience the ‘feel-good’ sensations after using alcohol, tobacco, other drugs, socialising, listening to music, and a variety of other pleasurable activities.

-Fructose has been shown to light up the centre, too.
+Fructose has been shown to light up that ‘feel-good’ centre, too.

-Albeit more subdued, the pleasure response is similar to any other substance of addiction.
-And like the other addictive substances, adults and children want to experience the pleasurable feelings of fructose again and again.
+The pleasure response is similar to any other substance of addiction.
+And like the other addictive substances, adults and children want to experience the pleasure of fructose again and again.